mogster-sys/AffectAtlas/PRIVACY.md

-# Privacy Policy - Emotion Design System
+# Privacy Policy - AffectAtlas

 **Last Updated: December 19, 2024**

 ## Overview

-Emotion Design System ("we", "our", or "the app") is committed to protecting your privacy.
+AffectAtlas ("we", "our", or "the app") is committed to protecting your privacy.
 This Privacy Policy explains how we handle information when you use our mobile application.

 ## Information Collection

 **We do not collect any personal information.**

-The Emotion Design System app:
+The AffectAtlas app:
 - Does NOT collect user data
 - Does NOT require user accounts
 - Does NOT track user behavior